Aneesaalam14/Data-Science-Internship-Projects/README.md

-# Task 1 – Machine Learning Internship
+# Task 1 – Data Science Internship

 This project is part of my Data Science Internship.
 I analyzed data using Python and created visualizations to find insights.